getting to class

 You do NOT need a certain body type, shape, size, colour.
 You do NOT need to already know how to dance or having training from your childhood.
 You do NOT need to be a certain age, gender, or orientation.
 There’s NO requirement to be super flexible or have full mobility.

+You.
 Just as you are.
+You are already a dancer!

 access

 Attend your classes in whatever way works best for you, your schedule, our ability, and (most importantly) your comfort.
+While not all classes are available virtually, we try our best to offer this when possible.

 • In-Person